 Every applicant that executes a loan document shall receive a written 3-day Notice of Opportunity to Rescind the Transaction at the time of signing either the rehabilitation loan documents or the emergency repair program documents, as applicable.
 The Notice to Proceed cannot be issued until the 3 days of right of recession have passed.
 If the applicant choses to cancel the transaction, the staff will mail the applicant a case close out letter with a copy of the executed right of rescission.
-The letter will be uploaded into Neighborly along with the right of recession and a hard copy will be included in the file if applicable.
+The letter will be uploaded into Neighborly along with the right of recession.